in2code-de/instagram/readme.md

-# Instagram feed from a profile in TYPO3
+# Show a profile Instagram feed in TYPO3

 ## Introduction

-Because of the annoying Instagram API we searched for a simple way to show feed images without using any API.
-Inspired from https://github.com/rss-bridge/rss-bridge and there functionality we are using the same way as TYPO3 extension.
+In the past we did a lot of research to bypass the original Instagram API.
+Using the official interface is still pain.
+Now version 6 of this extension respects that Instagram updated their website (some days ago) again and cover it against image grapping.
+So, we decided now to use the official API in this extension to still deliver images on our website.
+Nevertheless we want to make the configuration as easy as possible even if there is some hard stuff for non-developers now.
+Version 6 has some breaking changes because of the switch to the API now (see details below).

 ## Explanation

-An extension that is splitted into two parts.
-A scheduler where you can import an instagram feed into the database on the one hand.
-On the other hand there is a plugin where you can show the feed on your page.
+This extension is splitted into two parts.
+A scheduler where you can import an instagram feed into the database on the one hand and on the other hand there is a plugin where you can show the feed on your page.
+The split gives us the possibility to still show images even if the interface is broken and in addition there are no speed limitations with this kind of architecture.
+Because of the guidelines of Instagram/Facebook the first step to use the API must be done by yourself and by hand.
+You have to add a facebook developer account and add a new "app".
+After that you have to get the token by yourself in a browser.
+Once you have did this, the token can be refreshed automatically.
+So you do not have to make the whole initialization again.
+See details below.

 ## Installation